 CLEVELAND, OH (WOIO) - "I like bones."

-The movie is based on the graphic novel "My Friend Dahmer" by John "Derf" Backderf, who went to high school with and was friends with Dahmer.
+The entire movie focuses on his adolescent and teenage years here in Ohio and is based on the graphic novel "My Friend Dahmer" by John "Derf" Backderf, who went to high school with him.